kelbyludwig/kel.bz/content/post/lll.md

 obvious that rounding the result of `mu` and using as a scalar would produce a good basis.
 In Gram-Schmidt using the exact value of `mu` allows for the ideal decomposition of a vector, which can be used to orthogonalize the vector in relation to the other basis vectors.
-Now, we are rounding that result which could affect the orthogonality.
+With Gaussian reduction, we are rounding that result which could affect the orthogonality.
 Fortunately, even after rounding `mu` the length reduction step will produce "nearly orthogonal" vectors.

 In fact, a new length-reduced vector `B[k]` where `B[k] = B[k] -
 round(mu(i,j))*B[j]` will always have an angle with `B[j]` that lies between 60